FeifengWang/DSCVC/README.md

 * Code of DSCVC and compression details of traditional codecs will be presented later.

 # Datasets
 Our SCVD dataset contains 500 screen content video clips, whose resolution are all 1920x1080.
-Datasets can be downloaded in [BaiduNetdisk](https://pan.baidu.com/s/1pNKjiR4nIPjYhlXdQ9wN_Q?pwd=T710).
+Datasets can be downloaded in [BaiduNetdisk](https://pan.baidu.com/s/1pNKjiR4nIPjYhlXdQ9wN_Q?pwd=T710) and [huggingface](https://huggingface.co/datasets/vlv00/SCVD).
 Our dataset is available for the academic purpose only.

 # Citation
 If you find this work useful for your research, please cite: